ShreyanMehta/ShreyanMehta/README.md

 - 👋 Hi, I’m @ShreyanMehta
 - 👀 I’m interested in Technology, Physics, IoT and Data Science
 - 🌱 I’m currently learning basic programming and statistics
-- ⚡ Life Quote: You miss 100% of the shots you don't take
+- ⚡ Life Quote: We are what we repeatedly do.
+Excellence then, is not an act, but a habit.

 <!---
 ShreyanMehta/ShreyanMehta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.